 “I told you going to England won’t solve anything,” the taller one said.
 He seemed angry and muttered something else she couldn’t make out.

 “It’s worth a try,” the other man replied.
 He turned away from her and walked towards the ticket booth.

-Ciara waited another few minutes, then saw the train coming towards them.
+Fiona waited another few minutes, then saw the train coming towards them.
 As it pulled up, she suddenly felt a wave of nausea sweep over her.
-A moment later, the feelings of anger and frustration were almost overwhelming.
-Then, just as quickly they were gone.
+A moment later, the feelings of anger and frustration were almost overwhelming, then just as quickly they were gone.
 Thankful she was already sitting down, she closed her eyes and took a few deep breaths.

-“Everything alright, Miss?” she heard.
+“Everything all right, Miss?” she heard.
 Opening her eyes, she saw the second man looking down at her, concern clouding his eyes.

 “I’ll be fine,” she replied.
 Taking another breath, she added, “Thank you.”